latam-polmeth/Meeting2019/README.md

 Applications are now **closed**.

 ## Register
-Registration for this event is now open!
-You can register through the event's [Cambridge University Press website](https://www.cambridge.org/core/membership/spm/register).
+Registration for this event is now **closed**.
-Cost of registration:
-- SPM members:
-    + Faculty/Professional: 15 USD
-    + Students: 10 USD
-- Non-SPM members
-    + Faculty/Professional: 50 USD
-    + Students: 20 USD

 ## Program

-We are excited to have the program for this year's event ready!
-The current copy of it can be found [here](https://docs.google.com/document/d/1_9r8keDmRbJeIB_V3ZfNgPIWmNjf7HxXqLq9XFdMADg/edit?usp=sharing).
+The final program for this year's event can be found [here](https://docs.google.com/document/d/1_9r8keDmRbJeIB_V3ZfNgPIWmNjf7HxXqLq9XFdMADg/edit?usp=sharing).

 ## Logistics

 ### Meeting location
 The meeting will take place in **Montevideo, Uruguay**, at the Universidad Católica del Uruguyay, on **November 22 and 23, 2010**.
-Additional information will be made available here as the time of the event draws near.
+The main entrance to Universidad Católica is located at Av.
+8 de Octubre 2738.
+As you walk in, please follow the signs that will lead you to the registration desk located on the third floor of the building (next to the Political Science department).

+### Transportation from/to the airport
+The Carrasco International Airport is located about 30 minutes from downtown Montevideo.
+The best transportation option from and to the airport is the so called _remise_, which is effectively a private car transfer.
+A reputable remise service is [B&B remises](https://www.bybremises.com/). **You must make arrangements for a remise to pick you up ahead of time**.
+To go from the airport to Montevideo, you can make arrangements online ahead of your arrival; a driver will be waiting right outside baggage claim with your name on display.
+Upon leaving, you can make arrangements either online or through your hotel front-desk.
+Although taxis are available at the airport, they are typically less comfortable and slightly more expensive than a _remise_.
+We encourage you to make arragements with a remise for transportation to and from the airport.

+### Lodging
+The Universidad Católica has arranged for a special rate with the [Armon Suites Hotel](https://www.armonsuites.com.uy/en/).
+Simply inform them you are affiliated with the event organized by the Department of Social and Political Science at Universidad Católica del Uruguay.

+AirBnB is also a terrific option in the city.
+Generally, the Punta Carretas and Pocitos neighborhoods are great options: they are close to the rambla, extremely safe, and not too far from downtown.
+Although the Carrasco neighboorhood is a posh alternative, bear in mind that it is quite far from the University's campus.

+### Transportation in Montevideo
+Uber is a fantastic option to get around in Montevideo.
+Not only is it very inexpensive, it is also very safe, and can be paid through the regular app.
+Taxis are also generally safe, but typically only accept cash.
+We have found that vistors benefit from having an international data plan on their phones (T-Mobile, for instance, offers this service).

 ### Event format
 The event will feature parallel paper workshops, which will be restricted to registered participants.
 During these sessions, previously circulated manuscipts will be actively discussed, and **no presentation will take place**.
 The event will also feature two keynote presentations at the end of each day.
 These presentations are open to the public.
 There will be a short social event for all registered participants on November 23.